qmma70/cardtradr/README.md

 A directory named "cardtradr" will be created and everything in the repository will be downloaded into it.

 ##How to update your local clone:
+Before you start working, always make sure your local repository is up-to-date!

 cd cardtradr